Tuesday, July 26, 2016

 What did Shakespeare and his audience think of honour-killing?
 In our time the predominant view is that it is unvarnished murder combined with the worst kind of domestic abuse.
 But I don't think it was thought of quite that way in Shakespeare's time.
 There are other other honour-killings in Shakespeare, actual or potential.
 Titus Andronicus kills his disobedient son and his maimed and raped daughter, but nothing in that play is morally normative, so it doesn't shed much light on the question.
 In Hamlet, Hamlet kills his uncle and the threat of killing his mother is palpable, at any rate to her.
 In Heywood's A Woman Killed with Kindness (acted 1603) - based on an Italian novel - , Frankford considers killing his adulterous wife, and speaks as if he thinks he has the right to do it, though in the event he draws back from this.

 Honour-killings in Christian Europe did take place in reality.
 (Indeed, what were the executions of Anne Boleyn and Catherine Howard, but honour-killings?)
 But they were rare and archaic in Shakespeare's time and country, more something in books and plays than something actually done.
 Augustus had allowed it in the Lex Julia; killing adulterous wives was also permitted in the Code Napoléon of 1804, leading to relative leniency in the law-courts of France and French colonies.
 There was a long tradition of honour-killing in Mediterranean Europe, which Shakespeare may have been aware of.
 (For example the death, in 1546, of Isabella di Morra.)
+In Wycherley's The Gentleman Dancing-Master (1672) the practice is associated with Spain.
 It was a behaviour associated especially with the nobility.
 In Lope de Vega's Peribañez (written c.
-1604-08) the story is concerned with whether a commoner should have the right to defend his honour (in this case by killing his wife's would-be seducer) -- not an honour-killing (which means killing someone in your own family - overwhelmingly the victims are female), but a somewhat parallel situation.
+1604-08) the story is concerned with whether a commoner should have the right to defend his honour (in this case by killing his wife's would-be seducer); not strictly an honour-killing (which means killing someone in your own family -- overwhelmingly the victims are female), but a somewhat parallel situation.

 I think the reality of drama and its larger-than-life figures, then as now, is that the audience had a slightly different ethic for story-characters than for people in real life.
 Just as audiences accept or used to accept John Wayne or Clint Eastwood executing summary justice on dozens of people in a way that we'd find deeply problematic outside the frame of a movie.
 Honour bulks large on the stage.
 So Shakespeare's audiences might accept, or even expect, a tragic hero who values honour before everything and who might proceed, as Othello does, "to this extremity".
 Still, the examples of Hamlet and A Woman Killed with Kindness suggest that the potential justice of honour-killing was only accepted, even on stage, in a theoretical way.
 If you wanted to retain some sympathy for your hero, you made him draw back.